Ben Folds is widely regarded as one of the major music influencers of our generation.

 For over a decade he’s performed with some of the world’s greatest symphony orchestras, and in 2017 was named as the first ever Artistic Advisor to the National Symphony Orchestra at the Kennedy Center.

-In addition to touring, Folds has also recently been tapped by Ballatine Bantam Dell, a division of Penguin Random House publishing, to write his first book, described as a collection of interrelated essays and anecdotes about art, life, and music.
-Release is tentatively slated for late 2019.
+In addition to touring, Folds has just written his first book – "A Dream About Lightning Bugs – A Life of Music and Cheap Lessons" - described as a collection of interrelated essays and anecdotes about art, life, and music.
+Release is slated for July 2019.

-He is also no stranger to television, having been featured for five seasons as a judge on NBC's critically-acclaimed a capella show "The Sing Off."
-He continues...
+He is also no stranger to TV and film, from scoring soundtracks to having been featured for five seasons as a judge on NBC's critically-acclaimed acapella show "The Sing Off."
+He has also continued to appear in cameo and recurring roles on cable and network TV shows.

-An outspoken champion for arts education and music therapy funding in our nation's public schools, in 2016 Ben held the distinction as the only artist to appear at both national political conventions advocating for arts education, and has served for over five years as an active member of the distinguished Artist Committee of Americans For The Arts.
+An outspoken champion for arts education and music therapy funding in our nation's public schools, in 2016 Ben held the distinction as the only artist to appear at both national political conventions advocating for arts education, and has continually served for over five years as an active member of the distinguished Artist Committee of Americans For The Arts, is on the Board of its Arts Action Fund, and is Chairman of its ArtsVote2020 campaign initiative.